dank/tarkov/README.md

 An unofficial client library for the [Escape from Tarkov](https://escapefromtarkov.com) (EFT) API.

+Note: The game updates faster than I can update this crate.
+Make sure the `GAME_VERSION` and `LAUNCHER_VERSION` consts are up to date.

 ## Features
 - [x] Authentication
 - [x] Flea market